Generic selectors

 As the inaugural Bahá’í House of Worship in South America, the temple holds deep spiritual significance for Bahá’í followers.
 It serves as a sanctuary for prayer, meditation, and reflection, welcoming individuals of all faiths and backgrounds.

 Furthermore, the temple serves as a hub for community engagement, hosting various gatherings, educational programs, and events that promote unity, peace, and social progress.
-Its serene setting fosters an environment conducive to contemplation and discussion.
+Its serene setting helps an environment conducive to contemplation and discussion.
+It is also considered one of the famous buildings in Chile.

 9. St. Mark’s Cathedral, Arica (Catedral de San Marcos de Arica)